whofferbert/iso-rebuild/README.md

     --build-preinstall-script
-      Specify a script to run before updating and running package adjustments
+      Specify a script to run before updating and running package adjustments A script to add repositories or keys would go here

     --build-postinstall-script
-      Specify a script to run after updating and running package adjustments
+      Specify a script to run after updating and running package adjustments A script to clean the environment or force file modifications might go here

     --vm-preinstall-script
-      Specify a script to run before running VM package adjustments
+      Specify a script to run before running VM package adjustments Same as --build-preinstall-script, but specific to VM ISOs

     --vm-postinstall-script
-      Specify a script to run after running VM package adjustments
+      Specify a script to run after running VM package adjustments Same as --build-postinstall-script, but specific to VM ISOs

     --package-config /path/to/package.conf
       Provide the path to the package configuration to use (default is ./install_packages)